 - identification of conflicting assumptions or instructions adopted by the experts;

 - identification of any information asymmetry that may exist between the experts;

 - agreement as to the effect on quantum of certain assumptions.

 A meeting of experts before the hearing typically takes place on a without-prejudice basis, without counsel for the parties being present.
-In some cases, the entire production of a joint statement is carried out between the experts, without involvement from the parties or their legal teams.
-Such an approach can reduce any pressure being placed on the experts’ independence by their instructing parties.
+In some cases, the entire production of a joint statement is carried out between the experts, without involvement by the parties or their legal teams.
+This approach can reduce any pressure being placed on the experts’ independence by their instructing parties.

 The scope of any joint expert meeting or statement is usually defined in advance of the meeting; the experts do not have the ability to reach agreements on behalf of the parties, or to agree to offset differences of opinion between themselves.
 For example, if there were two offsetting areas of disagreement between the experts, they do not have the authority to agree that one difference should be resolved in favour of each party, resulting in no difference between their ultimate quantification of damages.